FC Pune City: Season 5 (2018)

 Pune City's pre-season began with hosting the Corporate Super Cup.
 Starting from 9 June 2018 until 22 July, the Corporate Super Cup saw more than 20 teams participating, with Team FIN IQ winning the CSC 2018 trophy.

 The club also announced the retention of Adil Khan, Emiliano Alfaro, Marko Stankovic, Diego Carlos, Rohit Kumar, Lalchhuanmawia, Gurtej Singh and Kamaljit Singh, as well signing new players like Alwyn George, Shankar Sampingiraj, Gabriel Fernandes, Keenan Almeida, Nikhil Poojari, Jonathan Vila and Martin Diaz to fill in for the departures of Jonatan Lucca and Rafa Lopez Gomez.
 The Stallions also signed one of India's notable strikers, Robin Singh, ex- Manchester City and Leicester City center back Matt Mills and Hero Indian Super League top goalscorer, Iain Hume.
 The Stallions also signed Spanish coach Miguel Angel Portugal, who had Hero Indian Super League experience having coached Delhi Dynamos the previous season.
 With the core of the previous team still in place and with the added reinforcements, the Stallions were ready to begin their season 5 campaign.

 The Stallions began their pre-season at Goa, participating in the AWES Cup.
 They crashed out of the tournament in the group stages after a poor showing.

 Before the season began, the club announced the signing of wing-back Ashutosh Mehta, who joined as a replacement for an injured Keenan Almeida.
 He had previously played at ATK and Mumbai City FC.

 FC Pune City started their season 5 campaign with away games at Delhi Dynamos and Mumbai City FC.
 Diego Carlos scored FC Pune City's first goal of season 5 of the Hero Indian Super League.
-The club registered only one win and two draws in their first nine games, and as a result of this poor showing in the beginning of the season, the club parted ways with coach Miguel Angel Portugal and appointed Technical Director Pradyum Reddy as the interim coach.
+The club registered only one win and two draws in their first nine games, and as a result of this poor showing in the beginning of the season, the club parted ways with coach Miguel Angel Portugal and appointed Technical Director Pradhyum Reddy as the interim coach.
 The Stallions decided to loan forward Emiliano Alfaro to ATK for the remainder of the season.
 This paved the way for Iain Hume to play for FC Pune City, as he recovered from his knee injury before the December break.

 FC Pune City appointed Englishman Phil Brown in the winter break.
 Phil Brown had substantial experience in England and was looking to manage clubs abroad.

 The Englishman's first match as FC Pune City head coach was a 2–1 away win against Chennaiyin FC.
 This was followed by a draw against ATK at home and a victory over Jamshedpur FC at Jamshedpur.
 FC Pune City finished their Hero Indian Super League season 5 campaign with a 2–1 win against Mumbai City FC.
 The Stallions finished their season in seventh place, missing out on a direct qualification to the Hero Super Cup.
 Marcelo Pereira was the club's highest goalscorer, with 6 goals.